WICG/navigation-api/README.md

 This can be useful for cleaning up any information in secondary stores, such as `sessionStorage` or caches, when we're guaranteed to never reach those particular history entries again.

-### Current entry change monitoring

-The `window.appHistory` object has an event, `currentchange`, which allows the application to react to any updates to the `appHistory.current` property due to same-document navigations.
-This includes both navigations that change its value, and updates to its URL or state.
-This event cannot be intercepted or canceled, as it occurs after the navigation has already happened; it's just an after-the-fact notification.

-_TODO: Add examples of when this would be useful: [#14](https://github.com/WICG/app-history/issues/14).
-If no such examples can be found, delete this event._

 ### Performance timeline API integration

 The [performance timeline API](https://w3c.github.io/performance-timeline/) provides a generic framework for the browser to signal about interesting events, their durations, and their associated data via `PerformanceEntry` objects.
 For example, cross-document navigations are done with the [navigation timing API](https://w3c.github.io/navigation-timing/), which uses a subclass of `PerformanceEntry` called `PerformanceNavigationTiming`.